marc-mabe/php-timelib/README.md

 ### ZoneTransition

-A representation of a single zone transition with the exact moment when the transition happened/happens and the zone offset that has been / will be applied.
+A representation of a single zone transition with the exact instant when the transition happened/happens and the zone offset that has been / will be applied.

 ### Duration

 A relative duration of time with fixed definition and does not need to handle time zone on applying.

 ### Period

 A relative time including dates that needs to handle time zone on applying.

+### Interval

+An Interval defines a time range of two points-in-time.

 ### DateUnit / TimeUnit / Month / DayOfWeek (enum)